2sang/markdown-notes/machinelearning/RL/RL1.md

 -   A **prediction of expected future reward**
 -   used to evaluate the goodness/badness of states
 -   And therefore to select between actions.
+-   Important: If you take a look at the fomula, you can notice **pi** is indexed
+    Because policy decides action among various options. so it goes like, How much total award is **Expected** to get in the future.

 #### Model